 Specialty Finance and Other Financial Companies Risk.
 The profitability of specialty finance and other financial companies is largely dependent upon the availability and cost of capital funds, and may fluctuate significantly in response to changes in interest rates, as well as changes in general economic conditions.
-Any impediments to a specialty finance or other financial company's access to capital markets, such as those caused by general economic condition or prospects, could adversely affect such company's business.
+Any impediments to a specialty finance or other financial company's access to capital markets, such as those caused by general economic conditions or a negative perception in the capital markets of the company's financial condition or prospects, could adversely affect such company's business.
 From time to time, severe competition may also affect the profitability of specialty finance and other financial companies.